Sunday, December 22, 2024

 Another option for adding acidity to beef stew is to use yogurt or sour cream.
 These dairy products contain lactic acid, which can help tenderize the meat and add a tangy flavor to the stew.
 However, it’s important to add them towards the end of the cooking process to prevent curdling.

-See also How To Tenderize Beef Stew Meat
+See also How To Make Beef Stew Seasoning

 If you’re looking for a more unconventional way to add acidity to your beef stew, consider using pickled vegetables.
 Pickled onions, cucumbers, or even jalapenos can provide a unique sourness and texture to the stew.
 Just be sure to drain them well before adding them to the pot.